Dive dahab,dive in dahab,dahab diving holidays

 Advice for divers

 Make sure you’re fit and healthy before diving.
 If you want to do a PADI dive course then you’ll need to fill out a PADI health check form.
 If you answer ‘yes’ to any of the questions you are advised to get medical approval before you dive, and bring this with you.
-If you would like a copy of the PADI Medical Statement please click the link
+If you would like a copy of the PADI Medical Statement please ask.

 The mobile network in Egypt now has very good coverage.
 Mobile phones work in most places.
-You can also make calls with phone cards from public phones and phone shops for about 1 Euro per minute.
 If you plan on staying longer in Dahab, it is worth getting an Egyptian call-by-call SIM card (Mobinil or Vodafone), this will save you a lot of money.

 Dahab ist quite inexpensive for Western standards.
 Here some guidelines: